The Early Days

 The Koenigs lived in the original farmhouse on the property at the top of Highland Drive near the current big barn.
 The following summer, Mexican fruit pickers occupied a small trailer near the quonset which housed the heavy equipment In the former classic old red barn, the Koenigs raised chickens, ducks, pigs, two goats and a horse named Ginger.
 For a while, Susan’s brother “Uncle Teddy” Goodwin (“Ted’s Live Bait and Tackle”) lived in the trailer, plowing and rescuing the few residents (Isherwoods, Minards and Pynes), martini in hand, throughout the harsh winters of 1972-74.
 Frenches and Kellys then built 2.5 miles of roads throughout the property, including Highland Drive, Spring Valley Road and White Birch Trail.
 They originally platted 61 lots and built a water system to service the eastern section of the community.
 Subsequently, they built Orchard Lane and platted eleven lots on Summit Place and Sleeping Bear View.
 The 72 lots of the Crystal Highlands were then complete.

-The Association Begins and Development Continues
+The Association Begins, and Development Continues

 Crystal Highlands Owners’ Association (CHOA) was formed on July 15, 1975 to oversee the real property interests of Crystal Highlands and to promote social and recreational activities that would enhance the welfare of the group.
 About the same time, the Kellys and Frenches deeded the Crystal Lake beach frontage to the association.
 The Frenches and Kellys continued to make changes and improvements in the Crystal Highlands Orchards property.
 In 1979 they sold 27 acres in the area of Long Lake to a group of developers who created the Long Lake Heights Plat of 17 lots.

 In 1986, CHOA leased 150 acres of land that was eventually donated by the corporation in 1993 for recreational use subject to a conservation easement.
 This land included the recreation area on Highland Drive where the tennis court is located, and the 300 feet of beach on Long Lake accessed from the turnaround on Orchard Lane.
-Not long afterwards, CHOA deeded a conservation easement to the Grand Traverse Regional Land Conservancy, for a portion of that acreage, including what is known as “The Bowl” for creating a “natural state in perpetuity”.
+Not long afterward, CHOA deeded a conservation easement to the Grand Traverse Regional Land Conservancy for a portion of that acreage, including what is known as “The Bowl” for creating a “natural state in perpetuity”.
 This parcel is located below the lots on the ridge of Sleeping Bear View.

 In 1998, Eileen Kelly purchased 40 acres on the south side of Highland Drive near the recreation area and platted 21 lots.
 Crystal View Commons and Jack’s Way are the access roads/paths to this development.
 This area is known as “The Preserve” and like the Long Lake Heights development, is not part of the Crystal Highlands Owners Association.